Camp Anderson (2) |

 (1849 - 1852), near Wheatland

 Built to protect the newly established gold mines, but the troops kept deserting.
 Known as Cantonment (or Camp) Far West until 1851.
-Located east of town on Bear Creek.
-Site marked by monument and stone-walled pioneer cemetery.
+Located about two miles east of town on Bear Creek.
+Site marked by monument and stone-walled pioneer cemetery (private property).

 Camp in Onion Valley